Top 10 IoT Sensor Types

 3. Pressure Sensors

 A pressure sensor senses changes in gases and liquids.
-When the pressure changes, the sensor detects these changes, and communicates to connected systems.
+When the pressure changes, the sensor detects these changes, and communicates them to connected systems.
 Common use cases include leak testing which can be a result of decay.
 Pressure sensors are also useful in the manufacturing of water systems as it is easy to detect fluctuations or drops in pressure.

 4. Proximity Sensors

 Proximity sensors are used for non-contact detection of objects near the sensor.
 These types of sensors often emit electromagnetic fields or beams of radiation such as infrared.
 Proximity sensors have some interesting use cases.
-In retail, a sensor can detect the motion between a customer and a product in which the customer is interested.
+In retail, a proximity sensor can detect the motion between a customer and a product in which he or she is interested.
 The user can be notified of any discounts or special offers of products located near the sensor.
 Proximity sensors are also used in the parking lots of malls, stadiums and airports to indicate parking availability.
 They can also be used on the assembly lines of chemical, food and many other types of industries.